2023 Solar Incentives Guide for Roselle Park, NJ - Tax Credits & Rebates

 EcoWatch's Roselle Park, NJ Solar Incentives FAQs

-You can lower your carbon footprint by 300 pounds of CO2 a year by installing solar panels.
+You can decrease your carbon footprint by 300 pounds of CO2 annually when you switch to solar panels.
 This adds up to roughly 6,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.